odinuv/web/en/apv/walkthrough/backend-select/index.md

     array ( 'someText' => 'fooBar', 'send' => 'something', )

-You can see that the '$_POST' array is as an associative arrays of form controls.
+You can see that the `$_POST` array is as an associative array of form controls.
 The indexes in the array are form control names, and the values are control values.
 This underlines the importance of knowing what [control names and values are](/en/apv/walkthrough/html-forms/#name-and-value).